esoco/objectrelations/README.md

 # The ObjectRelations project

-This project contains the ObjectRelations library.
-ObjectRelations is a new development concept that is can be seen as an extension and enhancement of object-oriented software development.
-The main idea behind it is to model the relations between objects similar to the way object-orientation models the elements of a software development project.
-The ObjectRelations project also contains a framework for functional programming that is used throughout all dependent frameworks.
-It is recommended to study the ObjectRelations documentation before other frameworks that are based on it to get an understanding of the underlying principles.
+This project contains the ObjectRelations framework.
+ObjectRelations is a new development concept that can be seen as an extension and enhancement of object-oriented software development.
+The main idea behind it is to model the relations between  objects similar to the way the objects themselves are modeled in object-orientation.
+It is recommended to study the ObjectRelations documentation before other [SDACK](https://github.com/esoco/sdack) frameworks that are built upon it to get an understanding of the underlying principles.

+The project documentation can be found in the [SDACK documentation project](https://github.com/esoco/sdack-docs).
+The documentation is also [available on Gitbooks](https://esoco.gitbook.io/sdack/frameworks/objectrelations).

 # License